Serious adverse events and serious adverse reactions (SAEARs)

 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

-Establishments are required to submit reports of serious adverse events (SAEs) or serious adverse reactions (SARs) ‘within 24 hours’.
-Establishments should take note that a full investigation of an event or reaction is not required for submitting an initial report.
+Establishments are required to notify the HTA of serious adverse events (SAEs) or serious adverse reactions (SARs) within 24 hours of discovery.
+Establishments should take note that a full investigation of an event or reaction is not required for the purposes of initial reporting.
 The results of a root cause analysis and corrective preventative actions can be submitted as a follow-up report at a later date.

 It is the responsibility of the Designated Individual (DI) to notify the HTA of any suspected SAE or SAR.
-In the DI’s absence this responsibility can be delegated to other designated members of staff (this process should be supported by a clearly documented procedure outlining such delegated responsibilities).
+In the DI’s absence this responsibility can be delegated to other designated members of staff; however, the DI retains overall responsibility for ensuring that such notifications and reports are received by the HTA.

-The HTA, as a competent authority under the 2007 Regulations implementing the European Tissues and Cell Directive 2004/23/EC, has a statutory obligation to ensure that systems are in place to report, investigate, register and transmit information about SAEs and SARs.
+The HTA is designated the UK competent authority for the purposes of the European Tissues and Cell Directives so far as they relate to tissues and cells.
+As such, it has a statutory obligation to ensure that systems are in place to report, investigate, and share information about SAEs and SARs.
 This includes a duty to communicate information about any SAEs or SARs to other relevant persons or bodies such as: persons and establishments carrying out human application activities, other competent authorities and to the European Commission.
 This allows appropriate action to be taken if tissues or cells need to be withdrawn or control measures are required.
-In compliance with this requirement the HTA issues regulatory alerts if it becomes aware of circumstance affecting a number of tissue establishments.
+In compliance with this requirement, the HTA issues regulatory alerts if it becomes aware of circumstances affecting a number of tissue establishments.